openimsdk/open-im-server/deployments/Readme.md

 #### Example:

 create a secret for redis password.
-You can create new file is `redis-secret.yml` or append to `openim-config.yml` use `---` split it.
+You can create new file is `redis-secret.yml` or append contents to `openim-config.yml` use `---` split it.

 ```yaml
 apiVersion: v1